haozhestat/haozhestat.github.io/_pages/about.md

 [[Curriculum Vitae]](http://haozhestat.github.io/files/CV_Haozhe.pdf)
 * I received my Bachelor’s Degree in Statistics from [School of the Gifted Young (Honors Program)](https://en.wikipedia.org/wiki/Special_Class_for_the_Gifted_Young) at [University of Science and Technology of China](http://en.ustc.edu.cn/).
 -->
+* I am currently a Data & Applied Scientist in the AI Platform at  [Microsoft](https://www.microsoft.com/en-us/ai?activetab=pivot1%3aprimaryr5).
 * I received my Ph.D. in Statistics from [Iowa State University](https://www.iastate.edu/) (supervised by [Dan Nettleton](https://dnett.github.io) and
 [Yehua Li](https://sites.google.com/a/ucr.edu/yehuali/home)) in 2019 and B.S. in Statistics from the [School of the Gifted Young](https://en.wikipedia.org/wiki/Special_Class_for_the_Gifted_Young) (Honors Program), [University of Science and Technology of China](http://en.ustc.edu.cn/) (USTC) in 2014.
 I worked at OIST (2013), Liberty Mutual (2017) and eBay (2018) as summer intern.
 * My research lies on interpretation, diagnostics, and predictive inference for machine learning algorithms, functional data analysis, applied data science, and quantitative research in interdisciplinary areas.

 # Recent News
-* I joined [Microsoft](https://www.microsoft.com/en-us/ai?activetab=pivot1%3aprimaryr5) as a Data & Applied Scientist in May 2019.
 * June 15, 2019.
 I attended the ACM-IMS Interdisciplinary Summit on the Foundations of Data Science in San Francisco, CA.
 * May 30, 2019.
 I gave an e-poster on "Estimating Plant Growth Curves and Derivatives by Modeling Crowdsourced Imaged-based Data" at the 2019 Symposium on Data Science and Statistics in Bellevue, WA.
 * February 12, 2019.
 Our paper titled "Random Forest Prediction Intervals" has been accepted by *[The American Statistician](https://github.com/haozhestat/rfinterval)*.
 The corresponding R package *[rfinterval](https://github.com/haozhestat/rfinterval)* is publicly available on github.